Our Goal-Based Planning Process

 Step 1: Decluttering Goals

 When it comes to financial planning, our first objective is helping our clients put everything of relevance on the table and gain a better understanding of where they are starting from versus where they want to be.
 This is the best opportunity for our clients to throw the kitchen sink of goals and concerns out into the open.
 Our first planning step tends to be open and free flowing.
 They often take the shape of a group brainstorming session, which we’ll admit can drift to a financial therapy session at times.
-Though we generally ask for financial details, we aren’t worried at this point about numbers and values.
+Though we generally ask for financial details, we aren’t concerned about numbers and values at this point.
 We just want to know what matters to you.

 Step 2: Quantifying Goals